 Placement Disclosure Statement

-All USC students undertaking a work integrated learning placement must sign a Placement Disclosure Statement before commencing placement.
+All UniSC students undertaking a work integrated learning placement must sign a Placement Disclosure Statement before commencing placement.

 The Placement Disclosure Statement is for the purpose of: